jundalisay/spblist/content/en/research/paracelsus/nature/book-05/chapter-02.md

 Calcination with Quicksilver.
 Calcination with Quicksilver, is that the Metall bee made very small, and thin, and be amalgamated with Quicksilver, and afterward the Quicksilver bee strained through Leather, and the Metall remain in the Leather like chalke, or sand.

-Divers other sorts of mortification of metalls.
+Divers other sorts of mortification of metals.
-Now besides these mortifications of Metalls, and destructions of their lives, know also that there are yet more.
+Now besides these mortifications of metals, and destructions of their lives, know also that there are yet more.
 For rust is the death of all Iron, and Steel, and all vitriall, burnt brasse is mortified Copper: all precipitated, sublimated, calcined Cinnabar is mortified Mercury, all Ceruse, and Minium of Lead is mortified Lead; all Lazure is mortified Silver: also all Gold from which its tincture, Quintessence, Rozzen, Crocus, Vitriall, or Sulphur is extracted, is[Pg 39] dead, because it hath no more the form of Gold, but is a white Metall like fixed Silver.

 A two fold preparation of Crocus Martis.
-But let us proceed to shew how Metalls may bee yet further mortified.
+But let us proceed to shew how metals may bee yet further mortified.
 First therefore of Iron, know that that is mortified, and reduced into Crocus this way.
 Make Steel into very thin plates: Make these plates red hot, and quench them in the best Wine-Vineger, doe this so often til the Vineger hath contracted a considerable rednesse, then distil of the Vineger, til there bee nothing but a dry powder remaining.
 This is a most excellent Crocus Martis.

 There is also another way of making Crocus Martis, which doth partly exceed the former, and is made with farre lesse costs, and pains, and it is this.